cibolabs/api-docs/pasturekey.md

 }
 ```

-### /adddeviceaoi
+### /adddevicepointaoi

 Add an AOI to an existing device.
-The is a GET request and it takes parameters on the endpoint
+The is a POST request and it takes parameters on the endpoint
 path.
 These parameters describe the AOI its center and radius in decimal degrees.
 The response
 is JSON and contains the AOI ID of the newly created AOI.